chayward3113/chayward3113.github.io/README.md

 * Lastly, I need to acknowledge my two classmates Logan Doran and Harry Pu who helped me by peer editing my repository.

 ## FAQs
+Why is Markdown better than a word processor?
+Markdown is better than a word processor for several reasons:
+* The first is that Markdown editors are free so anybody can use them and thus it makes it easier for others to contribute to markdown files.
+* Secondly, it has fewer formatting options which makes it simpler to use.
+Therefore, you can write content faster without needing to worry about styling.
+* Lastly, we can insure a consistent style accross multiple files by using a single Jekyll style for all the static sites we generate.
+Thus, removing the need to manually select the same template each time in word.

+Why is my resume not showing up?
+If your resume is not showing up then you should try the following:
+1. Confirm that the build has completed by verifying that the yellow circle is gone and that the green checkmark is present.
+2. Confirm that the name of your resume is index.md.
+3. Confirm that your respository has the name username.github.io where username is your GitHub username.
+4. Confirm that you are using the correct url which is https://username.github.io where username is your GitHub username.